PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 ## Backing up an etcd cluster

-All Kubernetes objects are stored on etcd.
-Periodically backing up the etcd cluster data is important to recover Kubernetes clusters under disaster scenarios, such as losing all control plane nodes.
-The snapshot file contains all the Kubernetes states and critical information.
-In order to keep the sensitive Kubernetes data safe, encrypt the snapshot files.
+All PlaidCloud objects are stored on etcd.
+Periodically backing up the etcd cluster data is important to recover PlaidCloud clusters under disaster scenarios, such as losing all control plane nodes.
+The snapshot file contains all the PlaidCloud states and critical information.
+In order to keep the sensitive PlaidCloud data safe, encrypt the snapshot files.

 Backing up an etcd cluster can be accomplished in two ways: etcd built-in snapshot and volume snapshot.